 Whilst our faith in the Human endeavour to conquer Space has been characterised as a form of new Space Religion, in my view, blind optimism may be necessary at this stage in order for us to overcome the massive obstacles required to accomplish the task of Colonising Space.

-In the midst of the euphoria, however, The Expanse is a necessary cautionary tale that encourages us to imagine beyond the initial settlement and Colonisation of Space.
+In the midst of the euphoria, however, The Expanse is a necessary cautionary tale that encourages us to imagine beyond the initial creation of Space Colonies.

-We are made to consider the possibility that ultimately the same issues and questions of Power, Politics and Social injustice that we have failed to resolve on Earth will come to haunt us even in Space.
+In The Expanse, we are made to consider the possibility that ultimately the same issues and questions of Power, Politics and Social injustice that we have failed to resolve on Earth will come to haunt us on our future Space Colonies.

 The Expanse articulates its message on the potentially omonious future of Space Colonies using a deft balance of plot, characters, science and special effects to deliver a compelling critique of a Utopian vision of the Human Space Project.

 On another level, The Expanse can also be treated as a call to resolve the issues that have plagued us on Earth before we transport them even unwittingly to the Space Colonies of the future.